magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 As you see the only survived pure CLJ file is `def.clj` which is the one containing the macros definitions.

-Those steps represent the easiest parts of making the `valip` validation library compliant with the Reader Conditionals extension.
+Those steps represent the easiest part of making the `valip` validation library compliant with the Reader Conditionals extension.
 We should now have to afford the difficult ones: